 Life of G. de Vries

-Gustav de Vries was born 22 January 1866 in Amsterdam.
-He studied in Amsterdam under van der Waals, Julius, Pesch and Korteweg.
+Gustav de Vries was born on 22 January 1866 in Amsterdam.
+He studied in Amsterdam under Van der Waals, Julius, Pesch and Korteweg.
 The latter also became his thesis advisor.
-He worked on his thesis while being employed as a teacher at the KMA (Royal Military Academy) in Breda (1892-1893) and at the "cadettenschool" te Alkmaar, (1893-1894).
+He worked on his thesis while being employed as a teacher at the KMA (Royal Military Academy) in Breda (1892-1893) and at the "cadettenschool" in Alkmaar, (1893-1894).